Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 Pre-Triage Screening Module

-Ruggedized Android tablet with WHO IMAI algorithms delivering 5-level acuity scores, multilingual voice guidance in 5 languages, and pictogram-based interfaces for low-literacy users.
+Ruggedized Android tablet with WHO IMAI clinical logic delivering 5-level acuity scores, multilingual voice guidance in five languages, and pictogram-based interfaces for low-literacy users.
+Operates fully offline with periodic sync to national health information systems when connectivity is available.

 📡